spinnaker/swabbie/README.md

 ## Running swabbie
 Requirements:
 - Redis for storage
-- Application YAML [Configuration](docs/swabbie.yml) (maps to [SwabbieProperties](swabbie-core/src/main/kotlin/com/netflix/spinnaker/config/SwabbieProperties.kt))
+- Copy config file to a directory of your choice [Configuration](docs/swabbie.yml) (maps to [SwabbieProperties](swabbie-core/src/main/kotlin/com/netflix/spinnaker/config/SwabbieProperties.kt))
+- Update config with your settings and run

-./gradlew run
+`./gradlew run -Dspring.config.location=/absolute/path/to/swabbie.yml`